josemaria500/Data_Analysis/No-show_appointments/README.md

-# Project: No-show appointments Analysis¶
+# Project: No-show appointments Analysis

 We are going to analyze the dataset "No-show appointments".
 It is a dataset of medical appointments in Brazil, where the the question is if a patient show up for their appointments or not.